PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/7 Plans.md

 Session Start
 - Exploring [[The Tower of Old]]

-Moment 1: *Welcome to Sharn* OR *The Tower of Old*
+Moment 1: *The Tower of Old*

-Welcome to Sharn
-- The party bursts forth from a sewer grate in the middle of the road
-- They find themselves smack-dab in the middle of the tavern district of *Olladra's Kitchen* in [[Sharn#Lower Central Plateau|Lower Central]]

-Stranded at the Tower of Old
-- The party finds themselves before an opening in a small room.
-A long-extinguished campfire rests in the middle of the room.
-A hand-scratched inscription on the wall reads: "*Forsake thy mortal fears, or be drought of light; This battle won not alone by might; They tremble before thy divine right; Enter ye here, the Tower of Old, where wrong is wrought with blight.
-May the top take you to day's bright.*"
+-
 - Reaching the top of the tower leads to a bright doorway that leads to the middle of the street in *Olladra's Kitchen* in [[Sharn#Lower Central Plateau|Lower Central]].

-Encounter 1: *The battle of the Tower*
-- Hill giant zombie, 3-5 zombies, 3-5 decrepit skeletons
-- 3 zombies and the giant zombie are out front, more zombies/skeletons will exit the tower if needed
-- Skeletons are hiding on the seconds floor of the tower shooting through kill holes.
-- *Lava Geysers* spew up from the lava lake, periodically causing areas to become covered.
-	- At initiative 20, a random location on the edge of the pools becomes saturated with lava, indicated by bubbling from the round before
+Moment 2: *Gate to Sharn*
+- The party teleports to the middle of a random street within *Olladra's Kitchen* in [[Sharn#Lower Central Plateau|Lower Central]].
+- A busy walkway several hundred feet above the lower districts.

 Moment 2: *Message from Aeren*
 - Whether by stone gargoyle or Sivis messenger, Aeren contacts the party, asking them to meet him at his workshop in *Everbright* in [[Sharn#Menthis Plateau|Middle Menthis]] the following night.